PalmerTurley34/K-Nearest-Neighbors/README.md

 Such as: '''neigh = KNearestNeighbors(n_neighbors=5)'''

-No need to encode the class labels, the model will do that for.
+No need to encode the class labels, the model will do that for you.
 It will return the class label names in the prediction as well.